flowtsohg/mdx-m3-viewer/README.md

 * Model Instance - this is an instance of the model, and thus an actual entity in the scene.
 You can have any amount of instances of a single model (or rather, a single model view).
 * Bucket - model instances are put into buckets, and this is where shared instance data exists (e.g. a shared bone texture).
 Buckets are mainly used for instanced rendering.

-Both Model View and Bucket are optional, and have generic implementations automatically used, if you don't specify anything else.
+Model View, Model Instance, and Bucket, are all optional, and have generic implementations, if you don't specify anything.

 Finally, beside models, there are also:
 * Texture - a texture.